 A solenoid pilot valve actuator is a device that is used to operate larger compressed air valves.

-From the link you ca visit the pages on which I wrote about direct acting solenoid valve actuators.
-In those pages I discussed how it is impractical to use a direct acting solenoid to actuate larger compressed air valves, due to the relative low valve-mechanism shifting force of a direct acting coil.
+There are pages on this site about direct acting solenoid valve actuators.
+In those pages I discussed how it is impractical to use a direct acting solenoid to actuate larger compressed air valves, due to the relative low valve shifting force of a direct acting coil.
 With a small distance (10th of an inch or so) a direct acting coil generates sufficient force.
-Longer than that, there may not be enough shifting force to work the air valve.
+Longer than that, there may not be enough shifting force to work the air valve reliably.

 If longer distances are required to shift the valve poppet or spool, as they are in the operation of all larger air valves, the direct acting coil cannot be used as it does not have enough power to shift the valve mechanism what is a long distance in terms of valve operation.